 Complicated Relationship with Past

 Here, in Serbia, she is often despised and almost exclusively misunderstood.
 For the sake of the author’s integrity, I have to say that I too once belonged in this camp of nay-sayers.
-Although, I never fiercely dislike her.
+Although I never fiercely dislike her.

 As I got to know her life story and her actions, her genesis, both as a person and as an artist, I gradually began to comprehend the vitality, honesty and the point of her art.
-Now, I write from a standpoint of a denier turned fan.
+Henceforth, I write from a standpoint of a denier turned fan.

 Instead, it turned out to be a wonderfully affirmative spectacle of remembrance and wiping the slate clean.
 Quite appropriate, bearing the exhibition’s title in mind.